lorentedford/AllStar/platforms/rpi/rpi1/rpi1_readme.txt

-How to install AllStar Asterisk on a Raspberry Pi (PiStar) This is not a script on it's own.
+How to install AllStar Asterisk on a Raspberry Pi 1 (PiStar)
-It is a howto that can be coped from.

 Start with at leat 4GB card
 Copy stock Raspbian image to SD card